-The table at the bottom is similar to the traces overview and shows the name of each transaction occurring in the selected service.
+The Transactions table is similar to the traces overview and shows the name of each transaction occurring in the selected service.
 Transactions with the same name are grouped together and only shown once in this table.
-By default, transactions are sorted by Impact.
+By default, transaction groups are sorted by Impact.
 Impact helps show the most used and slowest endpoints in your service - in other words, it’s the collective amount of pain a specific endpoint is causing your users.
 If there’s a particular endpoint you’re worried about, you can click on it to view the transaction details.

 The transaction overview will only display helpful information when the transactions in your service are named correctly.

 Elastic APM Agents come with built-in support for popular frameworks out-of-the-box.
 However, if you only see one route in the Transaction overview page, or if you have transactions named "unknown route", it could be a symptom that the agent either wasn’t installed correctly or doesn’t support your framework.